postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ---

-You can use the **Tests** tab in your requests, folders, and collections to write tests that will execute when Postman receives a response from the API you sent the request to.
-You can add however many tests you need for each request.
+Use the **Tests** tab in your requests, folders, and collections to write tests that will execute when Postman receives a response from the API you sent the request to.
+Add however many tests you need for each request.
 When you add tests to a folder or Collection, they will execute after each request inside it.

 ## Contents